pengowray/streamling/README.md

 <!--

-Obsolete / Discontinued: (some of these have dedicated support)
+Obsolete / Discontinued:
-- QuickTime Player
+- QuickTime Player (still supported)
-- Groove (used to need to be maximized; discontinued)
+- Groove (discontinued; may need to be maximized to work)
-- Pandora (not available Australia) (uncertain if works)
+- Pandora (no longer available Australia) (uncertain if works)
 - Google Play Music (uncertain if it works)
-- Clementine (superseded by Strawberry)
+- Clementine (revived in Strawberry)

 -->